 There are a number of ways in which you can catch a glimpse of Hawai’i’s humpback whales.
 Boat tours and whale watching cruises have become increasingly popular but believe it or not, you can also see whales right from the shoreline.

 Some hotels will have binoculars right in their ocean front rooms and there was a telescope in the lobby of the Andaz Maui @Wailea during our stay but we weren’t lucky enough to see whales from the lobby.
+According to gohawaii.com, humpback whales can be seen from all of the Hawaiian Islands, and some of the best places to see them will be:

 My Vacation Lady is a Hawaii Destination Specialist.
 When we plan our client’s dream honeymoons or vacations to Hawaii, we can give them first hand advice because we’ve been there and done it.
 Let us help you plan your Hawaiian adventure!